gtibo/paulofolio/static/content/about.md

 ---
 name: Paul Bellon-Serre
-role: Interactive designer
+role: Game designer
 ---
-Aspiring game designer and currently second year student in Media Design Master at [HEAD Geneva](https://www.hesge.ch/head/), I have developped and participated in many projects as a student, freelance and jammer.
-I am mostly passionate about creating engaging mechanics and immersive narrative experiences.
-I keep exploring multiple possibilities through virtual reality, microcontrollers or machine learning.
+Junior game designer graduated in media/game design studies.
+During my journey, I had a lot of opportunities to take part in the conception and development of many games and interactive narrations as a student, freelance and jammer.
+In my free time, I also like to explore new possibilities through virtual reality, microcontrollers or machine learning.
+Mostly inspired by science-fiction and horror genres in literature and cinema, I enjoy writing speculative stories and extended universes.
+In the game design field, I am passionate about the survival genre as a narrative-oriented experience, mixing engaging mechanics and immersive visuals.